NimaMohseni/Morphometric-Analysis/README.md

 prpca = procpca(df)
 ```

-After this, the results of a morphologika analysis can be read using the '*.read*' function:
+After this, the results of a morphologika analysis can be read using the `.read` function:

 ```python
 dataf, datag, ind, name = prpca.read('without papio cynocephalus_8_remains.txt')